The power of preparation, the pitch and a strong networkStephen de Jong on being a young entrepreneur in mining

 “Our objective is to become a standard for the industry,” said de Jong.
 “We started 2018 with four companies signed up on the VRIFY platform and by the end of 2018 we had 50.”

 De Jong finds building a new business immensely satisfying but warns fellow entrepreneurs not to rush the process.
 “You want your business to be successful, which ultimately means profitable,” said de Jong.
 “I’ve always loved the concept of playing the long game; never make decisions based on a quick buck and keep long-term goals in mind.”

 His final advice is to always consider your reputation and develop a reliable network of peers and mentors.

 “That’s all that really matters,” said de Jong.
 “If you have that network, every opportunity that you ever wanted in the mining sector will present itself at one time or another.”

-This article is part of our Future Prospects series.
+This article is part of our Future Prospects series, brought to you by Stantec.
 Running throughout 2019, this series will feature articles on how the mining workplace is changing and the strategies young professionals will need to build themselves a career in the digital mining industry.
-Do you have an idea for a story in this section?
-Reach out to email@example.com.